Welcome to BoardCast

 Capitol Chats: 2022 Legislative Session PreviewJoin our government relations team as they preview what to expect from the upcoming legislative session: SSA, addressing the teacher shortage, increased dropout prevention and at-risk funding,

 Capitol Chats: December 2021 REC UpdateIASB’s school finance expert Shawn Snyder provides a breakdown of the Revenue Estimating Conference’s (REC) most recent meeting, including updates on the state’s surplus, reserve

 funds, and what he thinks the legislature could afford to spend on supplemental state aid.

-Capitol Chats: 2021 Delegate Assembly RecapLegislative Resolutions Committee (LRC) chair Liz Brennan joins Government Relations Director Phil Jeneary to break down this year’s Delegate Assembly.
+Capitol Chats: 2021 Delegate Assembly RecapLegislative Resolutions Committee (LRC) chair Liz Brennan joins former Government Relations Director Phil Jeneary to break down this year’s Delegate Assembly.
 Learn how we develop our legislative platform each year and what our priorities are for the upcoming legislative session.

 Employee Relations Conference Sneak Peek with Ain Grooms and Amy Mayer

 Listen in to this special BoardCast episode for an insider look at upcoming sessions at IASB's Employee Relations Conference with Ain Grooms (Professor, University of Iowa) and Amy Mayer (Regents Alternative Pathways to Iowa Licensure (RAPIL) Program Coordinator, University of Northern Iowa).
 Join us October 12 at the FFA Enrichment Center in Ankeny!